 -k difok Sets the least number of new characters (characters not included in the old password) in the new password.
 The default value is 3.
 Valid values are integers from 0 to 999999999. -1 lcredit Sets the maximum credit of lower-case characters included in a password.
-The minimum acceptable password length is reduced by one per a lower-case character included in the password to the value of lcredit .
+The minimum acceptable password length is reduced by one per a lower-case character included in the password to the value of lcredit.
 Valid values are integers from 0 to 999999999.
 The default value is 1.
-See Example 2. -м maxdays Sets the maximum number of days when the password is effective.
+See Example 2. -M maxdays Sets the maximum number of days when the password is effective.
 When a new user account is created, this value is assigned to that user account.
-The default value is 9999999.
+The default value is 999999.
 Valid values are integers from 0 to 999999999. -m minlen Sets the minimum acceptable password length if no limit of password for credit is applied.
-If the credit is specified by the -d, -u, -1, -o option, the necessary password length is reduced when the specified character type is used.
+If the credit is specified by the -d, -u, -1, -0 option, the necessary password length is reduced when the specified character type is used.
 The default value is 9.
 Valid values are integers from 6 to 999999999.
 See Example 2. -n mindays Sets the minimum number of days from a change in the password to the next change.
 0 (the default value of this field) indicates that the password can be changed at any time.
 When a new user account is created, this value is assigned to that user account.
-Valid values are integers from 0 to 999999999. -0 ocredit Sets the maximum credit of characters other than alphanumeric characters included in a password.
-The minimum acceptable password length is reduced by one per a character other than alphanumeric characters included in the password to the value of ocredit .
+Valid values are integers from 0 to 999999999. -o ocredit Sets the maximum credit of characters other than alphanumeric characters included in a password.
+The minimum acceptable password length is reduced by one per a character other than alphanumeric characters included in the password to the value of ocredit.
 Valid values are integers from 0 to 999999999.
 The default value is 1.
-See Example 2. -r remember Sets the number of passwords to be stored in the password history.
-The valid maximum value is 10.
-The default value is 3.
-If setpasswordpolicy(8) is executed specifying 0 in remember , the XSCF user cannot change the password and an error message is displayed.
+See Example 2.